mendix/docs/content/en/docs/developerportal/operate/metrics.md

 If you meet the above conditions, you can find the graphs by following these steps:

-1. Open your app in the [Developer Portal](https://sprintr.home.mendix.com).
+1. Open your app in the [Mendix Portal](https://sprintr.home.mendix.com).
 2. In the navigation panel, click **Metrics**.
 3. Use the drop-down menu in the upper-right corner to select the environment you want to monitor.
 4. Use the **Period** and **Group** drop-down menus to choose the time period (day, week, month, or quarter) and the group (application, database, or all) for the graphs that you want to view.